Megalinux/Crypto_1_Backtester/README.md

 ### Bugs / Issues ###

-If you discover a bug in the bot, please search our issue tracker first.
-If it hasn't been reported, please create a new issue and ensure you follow the template guide so that our team can assist you as quickly as possible.
+If you discover a bug in the bot, please search [our issue tracker first](https://github.com/Megalinux/Crypto_1_Backtester/issues?q=is%3Aissue) .
+If it hasn't been reported, please [create a new issue](https://github.com/Megalinux/Crypto_1_Backtester/issues/new) and ensure you follow the template guide so that our team can assist you as quickly as possible.
 Feature Requests

 Have you a great idea to improve the bot you want to share?
 Please, first search if this feature was not already discussed.
 If it hasn't been requested, please create a new request and ensure you follow the template guide so that it does not get lost in